YouTube Analytics Explained 2026: Read Your Data Like a Pro — YT SEO Architect

 Impressions Click-Through Rate: The Truth About CTR

 Here is the context you need: where are the impressions coming from?
-A video getting 10,000 impressions from your subscriber feed at 15% CTR is normal — your subscribers already know you.
-A video getting 100,000 impressions from suggested feeds at 5% CTR is also normal — YouTube is testing your video with cold audiences.
-The first number looks better.
-The second number means YouTube is pushing your content to new people.
+A video getting a significant number of impressions from your subscriber feed at a relatively high CTR is typical — your subscribers already know you.
+A video getting a substantial number of impressions from suggested feeds at a lower CTR is also typical — YouTube is testing your video with cold audiences.
+The first scenario may appear more impressive.
+The second scenario indicates YouTube is pushing your content to new people.

 How to read CTR correctly: